 We offer undergraduate and postgraduate programs in business and ICT, creative industries, communication and design, law, the humanities and the social sciences, including psychology and social work.
 Our programs include opportunities for work placements and overseas study and are designed to meet the needs of students, employers, industry and society.
 Individuals can pursue their research passions through our Honours, Masters and PhD programs.

 Our Faculty continues to expand and refresh its range of disciplines and programs, its research activities and its engagement with the broader community.
-This includes the introduction this year of our Bachelor of Serious Games and Master of Professional Practice (Creative Writing) as well as new double degrees: the Bachelor of Social Science (Psychology)/Bachelor of Criminology and Justice, Bachelor of Social Work/Bachelor of Criminology and Justice, and Master of Business Administration/Master of International Business.
+This includes the introduction this year of our Bachelor of Laws/Bachelor of Environment Management and the Master of Professional Practice (Performing Arts).
 FABL’s highly qualified staff include academics who have won national recognition for their teaching, won major research grants, and undertaken work that contributes to the well-being of local and overseas communities.

 My colleagues and I look forward to welcoming you to our Faculty and celebrating our shared successes.